bobmayuze/Borilliant_Sandwich/README.md

 ```
 To start a container.
 You may also need [kitematic](https://kitematic.com/) to do port fowarding.
 Forward the port 80 from container to the host.

-Then, you may docker cp to copy the file.
-Here is an example how I do use this command.
-For more dockr command, check out [Docker](https://www.docker.com/)
+Then, you may use docker cp to copy the file.
+Here is an example how I use this command.
+For more dockr commands, check out [Docker](https://www.docker.com/)

 ```
 $ docker cp /Users/user/Documents/Projects/Borilliant_Sandwich/htdocs itws:/opt/lampp/